corprew/visitor-service/README.md

 # visitor-service

 This is a node-based service that is designed to provide a simple visitor tracking facility for websites.
-It is used provide the "XXXX visitors in last day" text, it is largely an API-driven service.
-It is based on node/express and redis.
+It is used to provide the count for the "XXXX visitors in last day" text common on websites, it is largely an API-driven service.
+It is based on express and redis.

 The visitor count lasts for 24 hours.
 Subsequent visits in the next 60 minutes to the same entity by the same client doesn't add to the visitor count for a particular page.
 Expiration is done on an hour-by-hour basis, the visitor session timing is based on an hour from when the visit first occurred.